 Studies show that there are approximately 51,000 home electrical fires each year.
-Data suggests that these incidents cause around 500 deaths and 1,400 injuries, as well as significant property damage.
-Nobody should ever have to worry about whether or not the wiring in their home or business will lead to a fire.
+It’s reported that these incidents cause as many as 500 deaths and 1,400 injuries annually, as well as significant property damage.
+No one should have to worry about whether or not the wiring in their home or business will lead to a fire.
 Unfortunately, these incidents are not uncommon.
-Here, we want to examine how faulty wiring can cause a fire and who may be held liable in these incidents.
+In fact, just last year one of our partners here at the Walkup Law Firm obtained a jury verdict in excess of $3 million for the wrongful death of a woman who was killed in her apartment when a faulty electrical outlet triggered a tragic fire.

 How Faulty Wiring Causes a Fire

-Faulty wiring inside a residential or commercial building is the third leading cause of fires (behind cooking fires and the use of heating equipment).
+Faulty wiring inside a residential or commercial building is the third leading cause of fires in the United States and California (behind cooking fires and the use of heating equipment).
 According to the National Fire Protection Association (NFPA), fire departments responded to an estimated 45,000 fires involving electrical failure or malfunction each year between 2012 and 2016.
-Aside from the tragic loss of life and injuries that occur in these incidents, faulty electrical wiring causes approximately $1.3 billion in property damage each year.
+In addition to the tragic loss of life and injuries that occur in these incidents, faulty electrical wiring causes approximately $1.3 billion in property damage each year.

 Some of the most common causes of fires caused by faulty wiring include:

 - Faulty installation.
-It may be the case that a contractor or sub-contractor improperly installed wiring during the construction phase of a home or business.
+Homeowners, contractors, or sub-contractors improperly install wiring during the construction or remodeling phase of a home or business.

 - Defective parts.
-In some cases, the company or manufacturer of the wiring used in a home or business supplies defective parts to contractors.
+Circuit breakers, switches, plugs, and other components fail – typically because the manufacturer of the electrical components are wiring used in a home or business are flawed or defective.

 - Overheating.
-In some cases, an electrical outlet or wiring can overheat and lead to a fire breaking out on the surrounding materials.
+In some cases, an electrical outlet or wiring can overheat and lead to a fire breaking between walls or in partitions.

 Who Can Be Held Liable for a Faulty Wiring Fire?

-In the aftermath of a fire caused by faulty wiring, there may be multiple parties that could be held liable.
+In the aftermath of a fire caused by faulty wiring, there may be multiple parties that have potential legal liability.

-- Companies or manufacturers.
-If a company or manufacturer supplied defective wiring or other electrical parts, they could be held liable for any damages and injuries caused by fire.
+- Companies or manufacturers of component parts.
+If a company or manufacturer supplies a faulty or defective switch, plug, outlet, electrical fixture wiring or other electrical components under both negligence and product liability law they can be held liable for any damages and injuries caused by fire.

 - Repair and maintenance technicians.
-Electricians who service a home or business should be qualified to do the job.
-If an electrician falsifies their certifications or otherwise performs inadequate repairs, they could be held liable if a fire causes injuries or damages.
+Electricians who service a home or business have a responsibility to be adequately trained, experienced and qualified to do the job.
+If an electrician performs inadequate repairs, they are liable if a fire causes injuries or damages.

 What Kind of Compensation Is Available for Victims?

-If you or somebody you love has been injured or sustained property damage due to faulty electrical wiring, you may be entitled to various types of compensation for your losses.
-While these cases can become incredibly complex, you and your family may be able to recover the following:
+If you or somebody you love has been injured or sustained property damage due to faulty electrical wiring, switches, outlets, fixtures, or appliances you may be entitled to monetary compensation for your losses.
+Permissible economic and non-economic elements of recovery include the following:

-- Coverage of all medical expenses related to the incident
+- The cost of medical expenses related to the incident

 - Loss of personal enjoyment damages